la2050/archive/_projects/2015/the-peer-mediation-network.md

   communication will be de rigueur for citizens of 2050.
 project_image: 'https://img.youtube.com/vi/69OXVYZ15kU/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/69OXVYZ15kU'
-'In one to three sentences, please describe your proposal.': >- Students will lead the conflict resolution revolution and be agents of peaceful change in LA and via the internet.
-Young people who have received Peer Mediation Training will produce and ‘star in’ video podcasts, YouTube videos and interactive programs.
-They will share the basic tenets of alternatives to violence and social emotional learning using technology that is fast becoming a universal language and whose integration into all facets of communication will be de rigueur for citizens of 2050.
 Where will you be working?:
   - City of Los Angeles
   - LAUSD